leonelAlvarez17/leonelAlvarez17/README.md

 # 👋 Hi, I’m Leonel Alvarez

-👔I am a QA Tester with solid training and experience in practical projects.
+👔I am a passionate QA Tester involved in the software development lifecycle to ensure product quality.

 Skills in analysis, design, and execution of manual and automated testing in web and mobile environments.